SMART DOCK CONSOLE

 Lead UX/UI Designer (2020-Present)

 Requirements gathering & Competitive review

 UX concepting & Mood boarding

-Lenovo wanted to create two web-based management consoles and desktop-bound provisioning tools to help IT decision makers streamline how they provision and update USB-C and TBT-4 cable docks.
-With our new docks having a built-in IoT chipset and network access capability, we would enable ITDMs to provision and manage their network connected docks via the cloud.
-I worked with internal Lenovo stakeholders and an external software development partner to define the product user experience.
+Lenovo is developing two web-based management consoles and desktop-bound provisioning tools to help IT decision makers streamline how they provision and update USB-C and TBT-4 cable docks.
+With our new docks having a built-in IoT chipset and network access capability, we will enable ITDMs to provision and manage their network connected docks via the cloud.
+I am working with internal Lenovo stakeholders and an external software development partner to define the product user experience.

-Armed with requirements documentation and a small set of development reference screens, I would be responsible for designing a scalable user experience solution that enables and facilitates ITDMs to provision and manage network connected docks within an organization.
-The four entry points included a customer-facing web-console to allow ITDMs to manage and update docks; a Lenovo-facing web console to allow our firmware team to upload new software updates, create new devices, and manage services; and two desktop-bound provisioning applications to allow ITDMs to provision distributed devices or create configuration files for USB distribution.
+Armed with requirements documentation and a small set of development reference screens, I am responsible for designing a scalable user experience solution that enables and facilitates ITDMs to provision and manage network connected docks within an organization.
+The four entry points include a customer-facing web-console to allow ITDMs to manage and update docks; a Lenovo-facing web console to allow our firmware team to upload new software updates, create new devices, and manage services; and two desktop-bound provisioning applications to allow ITDMs and employees within an organization to provision distributed devices or create configuration files for USB distribution.

 I'm most proud of the filtering options and tertiary menu behaviors I designed into the web-consoles.
 The filters allow for rapid consolidation of devices via a myriad of options across both the device list, dashboard, and device settings.
 The device settings GUI for handling updates were designed to scale across a single selected device and upwards of thousands of selected devices for batch operations.